#742 Beyond the Great Western Peninsula

 See Mackie, Trading Beyond the Mountains, pp. 111-112, 121 and chapter 5, based on E. E. Rich and A. M. Johnson, eds., Peter Skene Ogden’s Snake Country Journals, 1824-25 and 1825-26; K.G.
 Davies, ed., Peter Skene Ogden’s Snake Country Journal 1826-1827; Glyndwr Williams and David E. Miller, eds., Peter Skene Ogden’s Snake Country Journals, 1827-29 (London: Hudson’s Bay Record Society, 1950, 1961, 1971) (Volumes 13, 23, 28).

-My estimate for total squares in 1830 does not include what is now the American Pacific Northwest, where the HBC operated from 1821 until 1846.
+My estimate for total square miles in 1830 does not include what is now the American Pacific Northwest, where the HBC operated from 1821 until 1846.

 See Hudson’s Bay Company, Charters, Statutes, Orders in Council, etc., Relating to the Hudson’s Bay Company (London: Hudson’s Bay Company, 1960).